treycaldwell/Resume/data/resume.md

 * Served as member of a development team on the Justice Detainee Information System (JDIS) at the United States Marshals Service (USMS) headquarters
 * Engineered a Ruby on Rails site utilizing Octopus Database Sharding for ActiveRecord and Oracle to facilitate the merger of two distinct USMS systems used to manage subjects and fugitives
+  * Configured Apache / Phusion Passenger for production deployment
+  * Utilized Blueprint CSS framework
 * Led the design and development of the Budget and Accounting for Security Equipment (BASE)/Court Security Resource Request (Profile) module for JDIS
   * Utilized by 600 users in the Judicial Security Division to allocate and approve Court Security Officer and security system resources for over 800 federal court and court-related facilities and over 2500 federal judicial officers
   * Annually allocates over 4000 security personnel and over $30 million worth of security equipment
   * Served as an expert technical resource to Crystal Reports developers
 * Member of a team which provided bug fix support for the migration from Informix to Oracle database management systems
 * Worked with analysts to gather customer requirements, author design documents, and present them to government stakeholders
 * Collaborated with quality assurance analysts to develop test scripts using Rational Functional Tester